tarwn/lessthandot-hugo/blogs/content/posts/2013-10-07-angularjs-vs-knockout-introduction-1.md

   - sammyjs

 ---
-I&#8217;m reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
+I'm reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
 There are already plenty of posts out there comparing [AngularJS][1] and [Knockout][2].
 I have been slowly reading through all the comparisons I could find, but unfortunately I keep running into cases where the posts are too high level, miss capabilities I need, or have errors that undermine my trust in the rest of the post.

 The thing is, Knockout and AngularJS are attempting to solve two different problems.
 One is simply an MVVM binding framework, the other is a SPA-in-a-box solution.
-So instead of trying to directly compare the two frameworks, I&#8217;ve outlined the capabilities I need and will review how well each of the frameworks meets those capabilities.
-Where one library does not meet a particular set of needs, I&#8217;ll look at a common solution that people use with that library.
-Since Knockout is purely a databinding library, I expect to have to pull in others when it&#8217;s time to talk about routing, modules, and unit testing, while I shouldn&#8217;t have to do this as much with AngularJS.
+So instead of trying to directly compare the two frameworks, I've outlined the capabilities I need and will review how well each of the frameworks meets those capabilities.
+Where one library does not meet a particular set of needs, I'll look at a common solution that people use with that library.
+Since Knockout is purely a databinding library, I expect to have to pull in others when it's time to talk about routing, modules, and unit testing, while I shouldn't have to do this as much with AngularJS.

 Here are the capabilities I need: